Fall Formal Membership Recruitment

 Other Helpful Hints

 - Make Sure that you complete the registration form completely, as this is the primary method for chapters and sisters to learn about you.
-If you have any questions about registration, please do not hesitate to contact the Panhellenic Recruitment Chair, Megan Lees at [email protected].
+If you have any questions about registration, please do not hesitate to contact the Panhellenic Recruitment Chair, Lexi Williams at email@example.com.
 You can also direct questions to the Office of Housing & Student Life at [email protected] or (304)336-8345.